asteriaow/lovelock/README.md

 git push origin v<version>
 ```

 Drone verifies `DRONE_TAG == v<companion Cargo version>` before building and publishing the companion artifacts.
-The DeadlockShock mod VPK is built and published to GameBanana separately; Lovelock Companion warns in-app when the connected mod's reported version is older than the companion expects, so keep the GameBanana listing reasonably current with the companion release.
+The [DeadlockShock mod](https://gamebanana.com/mods/700758) is built and published separately and is not part of this release pipeline.